digitalhusla1/nameforgeai/README.md

 ## 🙏 Acknowledgments

-- [Google Gemini AI](https://deepmind.google/technologies/gemini/) for providing the AI capabilities
+- [Replicate](https://replicate.com/) for providing access to Llama 2 AI model
-- [Express.js](https://expressjs.com/) for the web framework
+- [Netlify](https://netlify.com/) for serverless hosting and functions
 - [Font Awesome](https://fontawesome.com/) for icons (if used)

 ## 📞 Support